UltraEngine/tableplusplus/README.md

 Tables can be accessed by Lua using the [sol](https://github.com/ThePhD/sol2) library, but the tables themselves do not use Lua.

+Tables can be saved to or loaded from JSON files using the [nlohmann::json](https://github.com/nlohmann/json) library.

 This is useful for dynamic application settings and user-defined settings added by script.

 Only data types that can be written to JSON files are supported.